ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 1.  <samp>Entire Screen</samp> — select any attached display to show everything on that desktop.
     1.  **Or** <samp>Display</samp> — if you have more than one display connected to your Mac, you'll be able to select them here.
 1.  <samp>Specific Application</samp> — select any one application and Ecamm Live will show all of its visible windows.
 1.  <samp>Specific Application Window</samp> — select any one application window and Ecamm Live will only show that within in the Main Window, automatically fitting the selected app window to the Main Window.
-Choose a specific application window in the submenu to the right of the application name in the Control Bar's Show menu.
+Choose a specific application window in the submenu to the right of the application name in the Control Bar's <samp>Show</samp> menu.

-The control bar is only visible when Ecamm Live is the foremost window, and the cursor has moved within the Main Window in the last 5 seconds.
+The Control Bar is only visible when Ecamm Live is the foremost window, and the cursor has moved within the Main Window in the last 5 seconds.
 After 5 seconds, or if your cursor leaves the window, the bar will hide.
 To see it again, move your cursor anywhere within the Main Window.

 [![Figure\: Screen Share Mode Main Window Annotated](/assets/img/screen-share-annotated.png "Click for full-size image.")
 ](/assets/img/screen-share-annotated.png)